Crankcase leak test

 Replace any seals or gaskets that leak.
 Reassemble the engine.

-Note: When replacing the cooling shroud on a Top 80, put copious amounts of RTV between the large washers on the cylinder head studs and shroud.
+Note: When replacing the cooling shroud on a Top 80, put RTV between the large washers on the cylinder head studs and shroud.
 This will help cut down the wear of the shroud at these points due to severe engine vibration.